damonlynch/rapid-photo-downloader/README.rst

-A helper command-line program accompanying Rapid Photo Downloader is ``analyze_pv_structure``, which analyzes photos and videos to help determine how much of a file needs to be read to extract its metadata and embedded thumbnail, or render a thumbnail.
+A helper command-line program accompanying Rapid Photo Downloader is ``analyze_pv_structure``, which analyzes photos and videos to help determine how much of a file needs to be read to extract its metadata and thumbnail.

 The version of the program described here, 0.9.0a1, is alpha quality software, meaning that not all its features have been written.
+The main missing features are the components of the graphical user interface that are used to configure file renaming, download subfolder generation, backups, and miscellaneous other program preferences.

 For more information about the older, current release of the program, see the project website_.

 Rapid Photo Downloader currently runs only on Linux.
-Theoretically it can be ported to both Mac and Windows with minimal effort (apart from the fact that Windows does not have gphoto2, meaning when run under Windows, it could not download directly from cameras).
+Theoretically it can be ported to both Mac and Windows with minimal effort (apart from the fact that Windows lacks gphoto2, meaning when run under Windows, it could not download directly from cameras).

 The program is licensed under the GPL3_ or later.